MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/map-and-array-types.md

 The following examples are to define a new `PersonInfo` entity which has an array of `Person`.

-- Structured resolution form
+- Structured Resolution Form

-    We need to use the [AddAttributeGroup](../../1.0om/api-reference/cdm/projections/addattributegroup.md) operation to group all member attributes from the `Person` entity, then we can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation on attribute group to apply the trait [is.dataFormat.list](../list-of-traits.md#isdataFormatlist).
+    We need to use the [AddAttributeGroup](../../1.0om/api-reference/cdm/projections/addattributegroup.md) operation to group all member attributes from the `Person` entity, then we can use the [AlterTraits](../../1.0om/api-reference/cdm/projections/altertraits.md) operation on the attribute group to apply the trait [is.dataFormat.list](../list-of-traits.md#isdataFormatlist).

     ```json
     {